-*bonus: Law enforcement and police divorce rate is 14.47, while corrections workers is 21.3.
+*bonus: Law enforcement and police divorce rate is 14.47, while the rate for corrections workers is 21.3.

-28. For instance, the groups with the most prolific experience of marriage ending in divorce are downscale adults (adults making less than $20,000
+28. For instance, the groups with the most prolific experience of marriages ending in divorce are downscale adults (adults making less than $20,000

 annually) (39 percent), Baby Boomers (38 percent), those aligned with a non-Christian faith (38 percent), African-Americans (36 percent), and people who consider themselves